 (adjacent to the Lauretta Noreen Forest Preserve)

-Brush Prairie Dog Park is double-gated and entirely fenced, with a nice and flat off-leash area.
+Another park technically across the state border, Lucky Memorial Dog Park is double-gated and entirely fenced, with a nice and flat off-leash area.
 Let your dog roam free!
-A bonus for you owners of introverted dogs: There’s a section of this 10-acre park specifically designated for small or shy pups.
+A bonus for you owners of introverted dogs: there’s a section of this 7.5-acre park specifically designated for small or shy pups.
 The park is maintained by the non-profit DOGPAWS of Clark County.
-For more info, visit DOGPAW or the City of Vancouver site.

 5. Sandy River Delta (a.k.a.
 Thousand Acres)